 Outsourcing manufacturing processes is a smart way for companies to focus on their core specializations.
 Of all the different location-based outsourcing methods—onshoring, nearshoring, and offshoring—onshoring is seeing a resurgence in popularity and value.
 Using local third-party manufacturers gives companies streamlined production schedules, higher quality products and tighter quality control, and savings in manufacturing costs.
 As parts become increasingly complex and specialized, it’s important to find manufacturers that offer high-quality mold processes that can handle increasingly complicated designs.

 PTR Tool and Plastics features high-quality plastics manufacturing processes based in the United States.
-Our services include injection molding processes, die cast tooling, design services, and mold flow analysis.
+Our services include injection molding processes, die cast tooling, design services, 3D metal printing, and mold flow analysis.
 We are a leading supplier of high-precision mold tooling and mold components.

 Contact us today to learn more about our turnkey custom injection moldings and tooling services.